MohammadAObed/docs-common/docs/get-started.md

 This guide will also contain the most complete step by step guide on how to start your coding journey in web and mobile.

-This guide is ordered, some later sections relys on knowledge from some earlier sections.
+This guide is ordered, some later sections relies on knowledge from some earlier sections.

 This guide takes you **step by step**: